EDD Disability

 - Employees working for a political campaign

-- Students who work for their schools
+- Students who work for the school they attend